 - Straighten your legs slowly.
 Tight hamstrings may make this pose difficult, so you can keep your knees bent slightly.
 Just make sure to keep a straight spine.

 - Take a few deep breaths or hold for however long your instructor directs you to.

 Foam rollers are great!
 They can help stretch out any loose muscles you may have.
 You can pick up a foam roller just about anywhere, and they are relatively inexpensive.

 - First, sit on the floor with your foam roller under your right thigh.
 Your left leg may stay on the ground for support.

-- Next, with your arms behind you, roll your hamstring, the entire back of your thigh, from the bottom of your buttocks to your knee.
+- Next, with your arms behind you, roll your hamstring.
+Start with the back of your thigh from the bottom of your buttocks to your knee.

 - Now, focus on your abdominal muscles during this exercise.
 Keep your core engaged and your back straight.